Payday loan firm Wonga to lend to small businesses

 It now aims to export its more popular features, including the simple application screen featuring sliders that can be dragged to the desired amount to be borrowed and repayment period, to the business world.

-"We wanted it to have all the characteristics that people positively associate with Wonga in terms of transparency, simplicity, ease of use, speed ... and we wanted to bring that to small business," said Damelin.
+"We wanted it to have all the characteristics that people positively associate with Wonga in terms of transparency, simplicity, ease of use, speed ... and we wanted to bring that to small business," said Chief Executive Errol Damelin.

 Wonga's business has boomed during the downturn as cash-strapped consumers who found it hard to obtain short-term credit elsewhere turned to it for loans of up to 1,000 pounds to tide them over for up to a month.

-The company has been criticised for charging too much interest and for targeting the vulnerable.
+The company has been criticized for charging too much interest - it charges simple interest to consumers of just under 1 percent per day - and for targeting the vulnerable.

 But Wonga says its transparency, strict acceptance criteria and low default rates, which are in the mid-single digits, show it is a responsible lender.

-Because it does not take deposits, Wonga operates under a consumer-credit licence, not a banking licence, meaning it is not subject to the capital requirements that are currently preventing banks from lending more.
+Because it does not take deposits, Wonga operates under a consumer-credit license, not a banking license, meaning it is not subject to the capital requirements that are currently preventing banks from lending more.

-"What became crystal clear to us a year or so ago was that small businesses had maybe even more need than individuals for solving short-term cash-flow problems," said Damelin.
+"What became crystal clear to us a year or so ago was that small businesses had maybe even more need than individuals for solving short-term cash-flow problems," Damelin, who is also one of the company's two founders, told Reuters in an interview.

 "For owner-operated businesses, capital is their oxygen.
 That's what they live and breathe and that's what's gives them the opportunity to stay in business and grow their businesses and employ people and help the economy recover."

-Unlike the consumer-loan application process, which instantly displays the total cost of borrowing, Wonga for Business will have no predetermined interest rates because of the larger sums at stake and variety of risk factors.
+Unlike the consumer-loan application process, which instantly displays the total cost of borrowing, Wonga for Business will have no instant decisions or predetermined interest rates because of the larger sums at stake and variety of risk factors.

 Applicants must provide information about their company and its directors, who personally guarantee the loan.
 Wonga says the application process can be completed in 12 minutes, and money can be transferred to the business in as little as half an hour.